 This happens when an account is a member of groups that are designated as sensitive (for example: "Domain Admins").

 To understand why an account is sensitive you can review its group membership to understand which sensitive groups it belongs to (the group that it belongs to can also be sensitive due to another group, so the same process should be performed until you locate the highest level sensitive group).
-You can also tag accounts as sensitive manually.
+You can also manually tag accounts as sensitive.

 Do you have to write your own rules and create a threshold/baseline?

 With Azure Advanced Threat Protection, there is no need to create rules, thresholds, or baselines and then fine-tune.
-Azure ATP analyzes the behaviors among users, devices, and resources—as well as their relationship to one another—and can detect suspicious activity and known attacks fast.
+Azure ATP analyzes the behaviors among users, devices, and resources, as well as their relationship to one another, and can detect suspicious activity and known attacks quickly.
 Three weeks after deployment, Azure ATP starts to detect behavioral suspicious activities.
 On the other hand, Azure ATP will start detecting known malicious attacks and security issues immediately after deployment.